SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/whats-next-may-2021.md

 ## Home Page Redesign

-Using the author information and keyword information mentioned above, we’d love to work on a much more information-rich site home page.
+Using the author information and keyword information mentioned above, we’d love to work on a much more information-rich home page.
 The first part of this is to think about it properly and put together a design, which is why we’re not going to talk about _precisely_ what you can expect today.
 However, we’ll be working on this.

 ## Package Collections